-- A. carrying a concealed weapon or conveying or possessing a deadly weapon or dangerous ordnance on property owned or controlled by a board of education or at an activity held under the auspices of this Board - B. possessing, selling, or offering to sell controlled substances on property owned or controlled by a board of education or at an activity under the auspices of this Board - C. complicity to commit any of the above offenses, regardless of where the complicity occurred victim is a school employee; complicity in any of the above offenses, regardless of the location.
+- A. carrying a concealed weapon or conveying or possessing a deadly weapon or dangerous ordnance on property owned or controlled by a board of education or at an activity held under the auspices of this Board - B. possessing, selling, or offering to sell controlled substances on property owned or controlled by a board of education or at an activity under the auspices of this Board - C. complicity to commit any of the above offenses, regardless of where the complicity occurred complicity occurs grounds, or at a school function, when the victim is a school employee; complicity in any of the above offenses, regardless of the location.